BUSINESS ENERGY

 Just remember, if you’re switching suppliers or moving premises, you’ll usually need to clear any outstanding bills first.

 Managing business energy bills doesn’t have to be complicated.
-There are several ways to pay, from automated direct debits to flexible online or in-person options.
-Pick the method that suits your business best.
+There are several ways to pay, from automated Direct Debits to flexible online or in-person options.
+Pick the method that suits you and your business best.

 If things ever get tight, don’t wait until it’s too late.
 Contact your business energy supplier and ask for help.